Human rights issues related to the COVID-19 pandemic: Non-discrimination

 On 17 April 2020, OSCE High Commissioner on National Minorities issued a document called "Streamlining diversity: COVID-19 measures that support social cohesion".
 The document included recommendations to the OSCE participating States were included on how the governmental responses to COVID-19 could ensure inclusiveness and be sensitive to social diversity.
 Key principles included: upholding human rights, being inclusive and sensitive to language needs, and also maintaining zero tolerance for discrimination and xenophobia.

+Access to Justice

+Public health measures enacted during COVID-19 meant that courts either had to cease operations completely or adopt measures to socially distance.
+Access to justice therefore became a concern during the pandemic as people’s ability to report issues to law enforcement or to access courts were limited.

 Freedom of information

 Suppression of information

 Amnesty International reports that the Chinese government has censored numerous articles related to the COVID-19 pandemic in China.
 Nicholas Bequelin, Regional Director at Amnesty International has criticized that "the Chinese authorities risk withholding information that could help the medical community tackle the coronavirus and help people protect themselves from being exposed to it".

 Twitter blocked the sharing of a post, published by Brazil's Ministry of Health on January 13, 2021, which urged people to seek early treatment for COVID-19 infections.
 The Ministry's tweet advised: "To combat Covid-19, the guideline is not to wait.
 The sooner treatment is started, the greater the chances of recovery.
 So, stay tuned!
 When showing symptoms of Covid-19, # Don't Wait, go to a Health Unit and request early treatment."
 In blocking the tweet, Twitter said: "This Tweet violated the Twitter Rules about spreading misleading and potentially harmful information related to COVID-19."